flybywiresim/aircraft/fbw-a32nx/src/localization/README.md

 - Uncheck all the other checkboxes
 - Review the changes in the source file - removed keys should show a red and deprecated, new keys should be available
 - These changes now apply to all languages
-    - removed keys are deprecated and not visible to translators any more and should also not be included in any downloads
+    - removed keys are deprecated and not visible to translators anymore and should also not be included in any downloads
     - new keys are ready to be translated in all other languages